manjoeso/Crypto-Visualization/README.md

-This project will be a datavisualization of the top 5 crypto currencies: Bitcoin, Etherium, Cardano, Tether, and Solana.
-There will be a clickable list of these 5 currencies as a bar on the right side of the page.
+This project will be a datavisualization of the top 5 crypto currencies: Bitcoin, Etherium, Cardano, Solana, and Dogecoin.
+There will be a clickable list of these 5 currencies as a bar on the left side of the page.
 When one of the currencies is clicked, the display in the middle will be updated with a chart for that specific coin.

 The chart will be a line graph displaying time on the x-axis, and price (in $USD) on the y-axis.
-The time will span from when the coin was created to the current date.
-When you hover over the line graph, it will show the max price and date of the max price.
+When you hover over the line, it will show display a tool tip of the selected date and the corresponding price.

 ## Functionality and MVPs